samuk190/localbase/README.md

 # Localbase <!-- omit in toc -->

-A Local, JavaScript, Firebase-Style Database!
+A Firebase-Style Database ...
+Offline!

 Localbase gives you an offline database with the simplicity & power of Firebase, all stored in the user's browser (in an IndexedDB database).